A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 - Euro 2018;

-- Microsoft stock price
+- Microsoft stock price.

-Examples of answers:
+Examples of answer boxes:

 Percentage statistics: